vikadata/vika.java/README.md

 * If you need to paste code, or include a stack trace use Markdown escapes before and after your text.

 ## License
-Open Source software released under the [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt).
+Open Source software released under the [MIT License](https://vikadata.mit-license.org).